+All ARPA funds have been expended, but the project is ongoing with additional funding.
 The condition assessment element of the project utilized a contractor to clean and inspect approximately 98 percent of the pipes (based on project footage).
-The remaining 2 percent are pipes that could not be accessed for inspection, or the pipes were found to be abandoned or not to exist.
-District staff will be cleaning and inspecting the remaining in-use pipes once the access issues have been resolved.
-Development of the sewer infrastructure rehabilitation/replacement plan (R/R Plan) was on hold due to the expiration of the on-call service agreement in November 2023.
-A new agreement with the consultant is now in place and the work has resumed.
-However, the R/R Plan is now anticipated to be completed by June 2024.
+District staff will be cleaning and inspecting the remaining 2 percent of pipes.
+Development of the sewer infrastructure rehabilitation/replacement plan (R/R Plan) is ongoing and anticipated to be completed by June 2024.